Integralist/Style-Guides/JavaScript Style Guide.md

 Term                  | Example
 --------------------- | -------------
-'expression'          | An expression is something a JavaScript engine can interpret as a value 'statement'           | A statement is code that can be executed (statements are terminated with a semicolon) 'function declaration'| `function myFunction(){ /* code */ }` 'function expression' | `var myFunction = function(){ /* code */ };` 'primitive'           | `undefined`, `null`, `boolean`, `string` and `number`
+'expression'          | An expression is a command that the JavaScript engine can *evaluate* to produce a value 'statement'           | A statement is a command that can be executed (statements are terminated with a semicolon) 'function declaration'| `function myFunction(){ /* code */ }` 'function expression' | `var myFunction = function(){ /* code */ };` 'primitive'           | `undefined`, `null`, `boolean`, `string` and `number`